[eSIG] What Should Our Practice as Learning Designers Look Like in the Future?

 *The fee is inclusive of prevailing GST and subject to changes.Sign Up for AEN Member

 The four-part series of SIG - Learning Design in 2023 addresses the 4 Ps in Learning Design (Person, Principles, Process, and Practice).
-This second workshop targets the "Principles" in learning design.
-It explores the principles underpinning curriculum design, referenced by the WSQ Course Proposal and 6 Principles of Learning Design.
+This last workshop of the year targets the "Practice" in learning design.
+It explores how adult educators need to embrace change in their practice, to prepare for a future of transformation and adaptation.

 This is a fully online session conducted via ZOOM.
 Participants can participate in the session from any venue of their convenience with a laptop / device that is compatible with ZOOM.
 More details on participating in the session will be sent to the confirmed registrants.